-Pongal is a popular harvest festival of Tamil Nadu that marks the return of the sun to the northern hemisphere.
-It's celebrated with much enthusiasm, quite like Thanksgiving in America.
-The festival is an important one because much of the state relies on agriculture to generate an income.
-Pongal actually means "boiling over" or "spilling over" in Tamil, signifying abundance and prosperity.
+Pongal is a popular harvest festival of Tamil Nadu that marks the first day of the sun's return journey to the northern hemisphere, widely known as Makar Sankranti in India.
+The festival is celebrated with much enthusiasm, quite like Thanksgiving in America.
+It's an important occasion because the state largely relies on agriculture to generate an income, and the sun is necessary for good growth.
+Pongal is also the name of the dish that's prepared and means "boiling over" or "spilling over" in Tamil, signifying abundance and prosperity.

 When is Pongal?

 Pongal is celebrated at the same time every year, at the start of the Tamil month, Thai.
 It always commences on January 13 or 14.
 In 2021, Pongal takes place from January 13-16.
 The main festivities occur on January 14.